Wrigereon/Whritegereon/README.md

 - 👋 Hi, I’m @Whritegereon
 - 👀 I’m interested in existing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python,c++
 - 📫 How to reach me - no way

 <!---